mikenguyen69/design-pattern-code-sample/README.md

 ### S2.
 Flyweight
 Serve a large number of request for an object by sharing its existing instance.
 FlyweightFactory should know its flywieght instance state hence first look for un-used object else created the new one

+### S3.
+Proxy
+Proxy allow access to target objet hence want to route all calls through a placeholders.
+It hides creation of configuration process of the target object from the client due to complexity involved.
+It also dynamically change the target object without affecting client code.
+Target objet is not going to be available at the dev time, it provides option for your to connect to the target only at run time.

+### S4.
+Adapter
+Adapter is used when new class has incompatible design comparing to the existing one.
+Hence the adapter is used to convert the interfaces of the existing class into another interface as expected by client app